Cassava Sciences: Financial

 The company had no product revenues between 2013 and 2021.

-Cassava and its collaborators were awarded NIH grants of $20 million between 2015 and 2021.
+Cassava and its collaborators were awarded National Institutes of Health (NIH) grants totalling $20 million between 2015 and 2021.

-The WSJ wrote that, due to the promise of its experimental Alzheimer's drug, Cassava Sciences stock became the sixth-best stock of 2021, driving the company's value to over $US5 billion, with the stock price reaching $125 per share.
+The WSJ wrote that, due to the promise of Simufilam, Cassava Sciences stock became the sixth-best stock of 2021, driving the company's value to over $US5 billion, with the stock price reaching $125 per share.
 Keefe noted that part of the increase in share price was driven by discussion and hype in online forums, making it a so-called meme stock.
 The share price fell to $42 after a petition was filed with the FDA in August 2021, questioning the company's research.
+After Wang's June 2024 indictment, the stock fell by 46% to a new low of about $10 per share.

+Following the November 2024 announcement that simufilam had failed Phase III trials, Cassava stock fell to $4.29 per share, losing 84% of its value in one day.

 Staffing

 As of November 2021, Cassava had 25 employees.

 Research candidates

 The company had no drug approved as of 2021.

 FLNA hypothesis

-Filaman A (FLNA) is a protein that Cassava Sciences says becomes misshaped in people with Alzheimer's, leading to amyloid buildup in the brain contributing to the disease; Cassava journal papers, co-authored by Wang and Burns, suggest that the shape of FLNA in the brain can be restored.
+Filamin A (FLNA) is a protein that Cassava Sciences says becomes misshaped in people with Alzheimer's, leading to amyloid buildup in the brain contributing to the disease; Cassava journal papers, co-authored by Wang and Burns, suggest that the shape of FLNA in the brain can be restored.
 A 2022 article in The New York Times stated that none of the Alzheimer's experts they spoke with knew of any support for the FLNA hypothesis; Lawrence Sterling Honig, professor of neurology at Columbia University Irving Medical Center, said: "But in fact, all the evidence seems to be from this [Wang's] lab."
-(Wang and Burns had earlier published together on FLNA's role in naloxone and opioid receptor signaling.)
+(Wang and Burns had earlier published together on FLNA's supposed role in opioid receptor signaling.)